emilalvaro25/wecon/DATABASE_SETUP.md

 -- RLS Policy for user_settings
 -- Ensures users can only access and modify their own settings. alter table public.user_settings enable row level security;
+drop policy if exists "Users can manage their own settings" on public.user_settings;
 create policy "Users can manage their own settings" on public.user_settings for all using ( auth.jwt() ->> 'email' = user_email )